muzammilzahid010/cartoon/replit.md

 - Replit-specific plugins for development banner, error overlay, and cartographer
 - Vite for fast development and optimized production builds
 - ESBuild for server-side bundling
-- FFmpeg for video merging and processing
+- FFmpeg (installed as system dependency) for video merging and processing in both development and production

 **Authentication**: Basic session management infrastructure present but not actively used